-MAIN STREET PROMENADE • CITY OF LEMON GROVE • DESIGN CONCEPTS • KTU+A • KIMLEY-HORN & ASSOCIATES • BRAILSFORD PUBLIC ART topics all literally reflect on time (transit time, current events, current city leaders, etc.).
+"Where Time and People Come Together" Time converges.
+Today represents the convergance of yesterday and tomorrow.
+The concept sets up a strong platform for reflecting on the past white kooking foward to the future.
+The site plan (as well as time) converge at the center of the site, which is where people should be pulled into.
+Time is a snapshot, and the an elements and topics all literally reflect on time (transit time, current events, current clty feaders, etc.).
 "History Walk" Lemon Grove has a rich history not commonly shown to the visiting public and not known by many of its citizens.
-A story needs to be told, from the Kurneyaay to present day crizens and community leaders.
-The historic walk will feature a timeline bar is the pavement with important dates, events, and people.
-The railing will be outfined with interpretive panels to explain the "Transportation", Agricultural floots, and Community Development" history of the area.
+A story needs to be told, from the Kumeyaay to present day citizens and community leaders.
+The historic walk will feature a timeline bar in the pavement with important darks, events, and people.
+The ralling will be outfitted with interpretive panels to explain the Transportation", Agricultural Roots, and Community Development" history of the area.

-"Agricultural Roots" Lemon Grove started as a community with its own center at this site.
-Agriculture is not only the basis of the city's name, but also represents the roots of the physical and social community that evolved under the "Best Climate on Earth".
-The display of agriciture is the center of the public use plaza, but its not all hard work, in fact it's means to focus on play instead.
-The Lemon has provided an icon for the community for many years.
+"Agricultural Roots" Lemon Grove staned as a community with its own center at this site.
+Agriculture is not only the basis of the dry's name, but also represents the roots of the physical and social community that evolved under the "Best Climate on Earth".
+The display of agrictance is the center of the public use plaza, but its not all hand work, in fact it's meant to focus on play instroot.
+The Lemon has provided as it on the community for many years.
 Now it is time to carry this concept across the street.
-The plan embraces the whirmsy of the lemon and carries it across the street and celebrates it in a fun way.
+The plan embascs the whimsy of the lemon and carries it across the street and celebrates it in a fun way.